Skip to content

 The non-negotiable rule is not stacking threshold and VO2 work in the same microcycle.
 Pick one intensity driver per week.
 If Tuesday is VO2 intervals, Thursday is sweet spot or tempo at most, not another threshold smash.
 If Tuesday is 3x15 at sweet spot, Thursday can be VO2 because the residual fatigue is lower.

-Easy days must be genuinely easy.
-John Wakefield has talked about this — the most common error in amateur programming is creeping intensity on recovery days.
+Easy days must be easy.
+John Wakefield, Director of Coaching & Sports Science at Red Bull–Bora–Hansgrohe and founder of Science to Sport, has talked about this on the podcast — the most common error in amateur programming is creeping intensity on recovery days.
 A zone 2 ride at the top of zone 2 is still a zone 2 ride in theory and a half-tempo ride in practice.
-Cap recovery rides at 65% of FTP, not 75%.
+Cap recovery rides at the lower end of zone 2, not at the top.

 Track two metrics across an 8-week block: weekly time in zone 2 (should be rising or stable) and peak 20-minute power (should be rising or stable).
 If both are falling, you're over-reaching.
 If zone 2 time is falling but peak power is rising, you're drifting into a threshold-heavy pattern that will stall within 4–6 weeks.